Enforceability of Non Disclosure Agreements in New York

 Finally, seek legal counsel before you terminate an employee who signed a restrictive agreement.
 It is best that you hire an attorney who will craft a strong restrictive covenant.
 Since attorneys should be well-versed in their state's laws, a well-crafted contract will have a greater chance of being upheld in court.

 If you need help crafting a strong New York non-disclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.